WeTune/WeTune-code/README.md

 click-to-run/stop-discovery.sh
 ```

 The first commands launches many processes running in the background.

+* `-spes`: use SEPS verifier to prove rule correctness.

-Note they will consume all CPUs and takes a long
-time (~3600 CPU hours) to finish.
-Use `click-to-run/show-progress.sh` to inspect the progress of each process.
-The
+The procedure will consume all CPUs and take a long time (~3600 CPU hours) to finish.
+The discovered rules so far can be
-discovered rules so far can be found in `wtune_data/enumeration/run_*/success.txt` (`*` is a timestamp).
+found in `wtune_data/enumeration/run_*/success.txt` (`*` here is a timestamp).

-The second commands aggregates `wtune_data/enumeration/run_*/succcess.txt` and reduce rules (Section 7 in paper)
+The second commands aggregates `wtune_data/enumeration/run_*/succcess.txt` and reduce the rules (Section 7 in paper).
-and outputs the reduced rules to `wtune_data/rules/rules.txt`.
+The resulting rules can be found in `wtune_data/rules/rules.txt`.

+* `-spes`: output to `wtune_data/rules/rules.spes.txt`.

 The third are used to check the progress.
 The fourth can terminate all background tasks launched by the first command.

+> For the simplicity of demonstration, we separate the enumeration using the built-in and SPES verifier.

 > **Why multi-process instead of multi-thread?**
 >